 - Ask them, "What are the next steps?"

-- Follow up with a great email.
+- Ask for his or her email (if you don't already have it), so that you can follow up.
+Follow up with an amazing email!
 Include action items requested, thank them for their time and let them know how amazing their team was.
-Add a note about yourself further explaining a skill they don't already know you have or a special fun fact.
-Then ask again, "When should I expect to hear back from you?"
+Add a note that gives more information about you.
+Maybe letting them know that you are a film director or that you have a skill they don't already know about.
+Then ask again, "When should I expect to hear back from you?" this way you can know what to expect and take action thereafter.

 I hope this helps put an end to that awkward feeling at the end of pitch meetings or enlighten you on how to close.